Dynatrace/AWSDevOpsTutorial/README.md

 **BUT THAT IS A BORING TASK!!
 A TASK THAT CAN BE AUTOMATED!!**

 In our AWS CodePipeline you may have noticed an action called *RegisterStagingValidation*.
 This action triggers the Lambda function *registerDynatraceBuildValidation* with the parameters: *StagingToProduction,5,ApproveStaging*.
 These parameters tell our Lambda function that we want to compare key metrics from Staging vs Production.
-It also tells it that we dont want to do it right away but start in 5 minutes.
+It also tells it that we don't want to do it right away but start in 5 minutes.
 Reason for that is because we first want to give the load test the chance to generate some load.
 And once the validation happened it should Approve or Reject the Approval Action with the name *ApproveStaging*!

 *registerDynatraceBuildValidation*: This AWS Lambda is actually not doing a whole lot.
 It is simply putting a "Build Validation Request" in a DynamoDB table with all the information needed to process the request once the timespan, e.g: 5 minutes has passed.
 If you want go ahead and explorer your DynamoDB table called *BuildValidationRequests*:
 ![](./images/buildvalidation_dynamodbtable1.png)